-Fiscal Year (FY) 2013 Labor Surplus Area List
+Fiscal Year (FY) 2016 Labor Surplus Areas

-If an area did not make this year's LSA list and is currently experiencing an unemployment rate at or above the qualifying unemployment rate may be eligible to be added to this year's LSA list through an exceptional circumstance petition.
+If an area did not make this year's LSA list and is currently experiencing an unemployment rate at or above the qualifying unemployment rate, it may be eligible to be added to this year's LSA list through an exceptional circumstance petition.
 For more information about the classification process and exceptional circumstance petition, see "Description of Labor Surplus Areas".

-The FY 2013 Labor Surplus Area classifications will be in effect from October 1, 2012 through September 30, 2013.
+The FY 2015 Labor Surplus Area classifications will be in effect from October 1, 2015 through September 30, 2016.